 How to use your music CD recording as a fundraiser

 "For over 50 years I have been involved in recording albums for bands and Church music teams.
 I have found a wonderful way for bands, churches and independent music teams to pay for and share their recordings.
-Your high-quality CD of your music can be a great outreach tool and a potent fundraiser" Brian Konzelman
+Your high-quality recording of your music can be a great outreach tool and a potent fundraiser" Brian Konzelman

-Many individual artists, bands, Music directors, Praise and Worship teams are making new recordings regularly, and using their CDs as a promotional tool and teaching tool to introduce new songs, choruses and music.
-Your own unique CD recording helps your organization learn new music, listen at home or in the car, and is a tremendous tool for promoting your music in the community.
+Many individual artists, bands, Music directors, Praise and Worship teams are making new recordings regularly, and using streaming and CDs as a promotional tool and teaching tool to introduce new songs, choruses and music.
+Your own unique recording helps your organization learn new music, listen at home or in the car, and is a tremendous tool for promoting your music in the community.
 You could have a number of your own recordings available, featuring the music you perform regularly, and raise funds through the sale of your recordings.

-First, consider that a CD of your music already has a potential audience.
+First, consider that a recording of your music already has a potential audience.
 Many of these fans, family and friends would gladly buy two, three or four of your CDs for outreach and gifts, knowing that their purchase is helping raise funds for your project.....

 • Your music group and their families and acquaintances,